rich2025/Personal-Alert-Device/README_SOFTWARE.md

 3. Click on "**Open**" and navigate to the cloned folder
 4. Wait for Gradle to sync (installing necessary dependencies)

-The necessary dependencies added to the app-level Gradle build file are:
+The necessary dependencies added to the app-level Gradle build file (build.gradle.kts) are:

 #### Authentication
 - `com.google.firebase:firebase-auth`